rpede/tutorial-react-ci/README.md

         run: echo "Hello world"
 ```

-The YAML code is just a simple skeleton workflow with a single step that
+The YAML code is just a simple skeleton workflow with a single step that outputs
-outputs "Hello world".
+"Hello world".

 The workflow will execute on push and pull-requests to **main** branch.

-For now we will commit directly to **main** branch.
+For now, we will commit directly to **main** branch.
-Later on branch protection will be added such that changes to **main** can
+Later on, branch protection will be added such that changes to **main** can only
-only happend through pull-requests.
+happen via pull-requests.

 In the terminal do: